 A company primarily known in the healthcare industry for its cloud fax business is aiming to tackle the broader interoperability market.
-J2 Global, a conglomerate of media and information services, recently announced plans to split into two businesses, spinning off its internet fax business as a new company called Consensus.
+Consensus, a conglomerate of media and information services, recently announced plans to split into two businesses, spinning off its internet fax business as a new company called Consensus.
 The bulk of the company, in media and e-commerce, will remain J2.
 The spinoff is expected to take effect by the third quarter of this year.

 As a new publicly traded company, Consensus will consist of J2’s cloud fax business, including the eFax business, and related brands, with a focus on healthcare, which is expected to have $333 million to $342 million in revenue in 2021.